aksnzhy/xlearn_doc/index.rst

       >  <| |___|  __/ (_| | |  | | | |
      /_/\_\_____/\___|\__,_|_|  |_| |_|

-        xLearn   -- 0.30 Version --
+        xLearn   -- 0.31 Version --
   -------------------------------------------------------------------------

-If you meet any installation problem, or you want to build the lastest code from github, or you want to use the xLearn command line instead of the python API, you can see how to build xLearn from source code in `Installation Guide`__.
+If you meet any installation problem, or you want to build the latest code from Github, or you want to use the xLearn command line instead of the python API, you can see how to build xLearn from source code in `Installation Guide`__.

+.. __:: install/index

 Python Demo
 ----------------------------------